 By logging and analyzing this massive amount of data—thousands upon thousands of conversations—systematically and at scale, companies can boost their business intelligence through a measurable understanding of customer behaviour and engagement.
 These conversations are rich in qualitative data, providing the necessary context and nuances that companies need to personalize customer experience and engage in meaningful relationships.

-AI analysis reveals insights in conversational data
+AI analysis reveals insights in conversational data and chatbot analysis

 Whether applied to the data from online chats or customer reviews, AI-powered text analytics tools like Keatext help sales agents, customer service and customer care engage with customers in conversation as quickly and effectively as possible.
 Creating natural conversation between customers and brands at every touchpoint is one of CX’s biggest challenges.
 Turning customer conversations into meaningful insights is another.

 New AI technologies have made that job much faster, easier and more accurate by transforming qualitative, conversational data into genuinely actionable insights about consumer behaviour.
 Those insights can be used by CX teams to adapt to the “next normal” by understanding customers better and creating personalized experiences throughout the customer journey.